css-hooks/css-hooks/docs/configuration/index.md

 This setting affects the way declarations are prioritized when multiple rules (style object arguments) are passed to the `css` function.

-When enabled, condition styles are applied after all base styles, giving them higher priority.
+When enabled, conditional styles are applied after all base styles, giving them higher priority.

 When disabled, conditional styles defined in an earlier rule are overridden when